Quickstart: Using Text Analytics for health client library and REST API

 Tip

 Use this quickstart to send language detection requests using the REST API.
-In the following example, you will use cURL to identify medical entities, relations, and assertions that appear in text.
+In the following example, you use cURL to identify medical entities, relations, and assertions that appear in text.

 Prerequisites